douglasgreyling/light-service/README.md

 For more complex examples, take a look at the examples folder.

-## Simplifying our first tax example
+## Simplifying our first tax example:

 Let's clean up the controller we started with by using LightService.